 We enjoyed the Porpoise Safari in a RIB boat.
 The tour lasts for about an hour and costs kr 450 per adult and kr 300 per child.

 We stayed at Pensionat Strandgården in Mölle.
 Wowzers it is!
 Highly recommended.

-We wanted to extend the time in Sweden and explore Gothenburg and Stockholm and then take a ferry to Turku, Finland or flight from Stockholm to Helsinki, Finland but we came back to Copenhagen to catch our flight to Helsinki because car rental companies charge exorbitantly high if you pick your rental from one country and drop it in another.
+We wanted to extend the time in Sweden and explore Gothenburg and Stockholm and then take a ferry to Turku, Finland, or flight from Stockholm to Helsinki, Finland but we came back to Copenhagen to catch our flight to Helsinki because car rental companies charge exorbitantly high if you pick your rental from one country and drop it in another.
 Check out 10 unusual things to do in Stockholm if you’re planning to add Stockholm to your Scandinavia itinerary.

 Our car rental charges for 8 days (pick up and drop at Copenhagen Airport) were 8,000 INR ($ 100) and if we returned the car in Gothenburg, we’d had to pay 65,000 ($ 900).